AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/1_phonopy.md

 Now all the workflows have been completed let's analyze the results.

 ## Analyzing the Results
-CC: Can you add some figures/bs/outputs so that the user can really check that his calculation has run correctly?

 The first step in analyzing the results is understanding the file structure of the directories.
 First looking at the run directory there are the following folders: